-Mathematical Foundations of Quantum Computing - A Scaffolding Approach is intended as a streamlined, accessible guide for learners.
+Mathematical Foundations of Quantum Computing: A Scaffolding Approach is intended as a streamlined, accessible guide for learners.
 Our goal is to bridge the gap between traditional mathematical education and the specialized demands of quantum computing, equipping readers with a solid foundation to support their future studies in quantum mechanics and quantum algorithms.
 The book is organized into four main parts:

 Please reach us at qci401@polarisqci.com if you need additional information.